Sipho-Mciwa/leave-scheduler-mvp/documentation/api_spec.md

 # API Specification – Leave Scheduler

-## Overview

-This document defines the core backend API endpoints for the Leave Scheduler MVP.
+This document defines the backend API endpoints the Leave Scheduler app will communicate with.
+It covers authentication, user management, leave operations, policies, and reporting.
-All authenticated routes require a valid JWT token (if using Node) or Firebase session token.

 ---